Post

 Reflective PE Injection

-It is a technique used to inject a Portable Executable (PE) file directly into the memory of a process without the need for external modules or files.
-This method allows the injected code to execute within the target process while minimizing the use of traditional injection methods that could potentially raise suspicion or trigger security measures.
+It is a technique used to inject a Portable Executable (PE) file directly into a process’s memory without relying on external modules or files.
+This method enables the injected code to execute within the target process while avoiding traditional injection methods that might raise suspicion or trigger security defenses.

 • CreateFileA